 In 1932, the Ford Australian division produced the first Australian "ute".

-In 1952, the Volkswagen Transporter, an early cab-forward, drop-sided pickup was introduced.
+In 1952, the Volkswagen Transporter, an early cab-forward, drop-sided pickup, was introduced.

 In 1957, International Harvester made the first crew-cab truck in the United States.

-In 1959, the original Mini car was launched
+In 1959, the original Mini was released.

-In 1962, Hino Briska crew cab pickup truck was released.
+In 1962, the Hino Briska was introduced.

-In 1963, Dodge released crew cab pickup trucks.
+In 1963, Dodge introduced a crew cab.

-In 1965, Ford released crew cab pickup trucks.
+In 1965, Ford introduced a crew cab.

 In 1973, Chrysler introduced the Club Cab on its Dodge D-series pickup trucks, marking the first extended-cab truck in the United States.